candu/blog-archive/posts/2012-10-16-fitbit-my-brief-experience.md

 ### Who Owns Self-Tracking Data?

-{% pullquote %}
-Looking back, one of my largest complaints was about *closed-ness.* Part of the Grand Promise of Quantified Self is *control over your data and how you use it.* We're still a long way from that Grand Promise. {" We're in the Internet Middle Ages, an era of data fiefdoms. "}
+Looking back, one of my largest complaints was about *closed-ness.* Part of the Grand Promise of Quantified Self is *control over your data and how you use it.* We're still a long way from that Grand Promise.
+We're in the Internet Middle Ages, an era of data fiefdoms.
-{% endpullquote %}

 The analogy is apt.
 Much as the old fiefdoms laid claim to your land and labor, these fiefdoms *use your data and your data entry labor to enrich themselves.* Much as the old fiefdoms provided vital services in exchange for this taxation, you receive the *benefit of services like search and social networking.* Much as the old fiefdoms fought each other relentlessly for economic gain, these fiefdoms *wage war over users and intellectual property.